 eData is intended to store analysed data supporting published research, and any accompanying software created in the course of your research that is necessary to reproduce reported results.
 It is not intended to store:

 - data still in active (live) use by research projects

 - data that is confidential, sensitive, or contains personal information

 - software that has been Licensed by STFC for commercial use

-Only STFC members of staff may deposit in eData, using their federal ID and password.
+Only STFC members of staff may deposit in eData, using their federal ID and password to log in.

 Why use eData?

 The Research Councils’ Common Principles on Data Policy advocates the archiving and preservation of research data, and eData allows STFC staff to comply with this.
 You can also compliantly deposit data funded by the EU and other funders in eData.
 However, some funders have specific requirements about where data should be deposited.
 Although eData meets most funder requirements, there may be exceptions.
 If in doubt, check Sherpa Juliet for an outline of your funder’s data policy.